BNL-FCCee/BNL-Analyses/FCC_on_SDCC.md

 to submit on `HTCondor`, edit the `ZH_Hadronic_stage1.py` configuration file parameters to the desired values, for example:

 ```
+sys.path.append("/usatlas/u/<BNLusername>/FCC_at_BNL/FCCAnalyses/") # note this must be included to have access to the FCCAnalyses framework from any directory when you run over condor.
+Make sure you do not have any extra characters e.g. spaces in the appended path
 batch = 1 # use HTCondor
 EOSoutput = 0 # output to EOS
 JobName = "ZHadronic_4JetReco" # job name used for output directory